NexMaker-Fab/2023zjudem-The-Dynamic-Seven/docs/PM/lc/testm/test.md

 After that, We turned on the main switch of the machine.

 <br><img src="PM\lc\testm\s1.png" style="float: center;" >
+We design our model in AutoCAD.
 <br><img src="PM\lc\testm\s2.png" style="float: center;" >
 <br><img src="PM\lc\testm\3.jpg" style="float: center;" >
-We have sucessfully connected our Computer to the machine wth the USB cable and Imported cutting target image to the machine.
+We have successfully connected our Computer to the machine wth the USB cable and Imported cutting target image to the machine.
 <br><img src="PM\lc\testm\s3.png" style="float: center;" >